wmhilton-stoplight/platform-docs/2a.-style-guides/i.debug-api-content.md

 To debug API content:

-1. Edit a style guide project or a project that has a style guide enabled.
+1. Edit a style guide project or a an API project that has a style guide enabled.
 2. Select the **Styles** tab.
 3. Select a rule from the left side panel.
 4. Select **Debug**.
-5. Add JSON content to the example to validate it.
+5. If you are working in an API project that has existing endpoints, that content is automatically added to the **Debug** window.
+If you are working in a style guide project, example content is provided.
+Add JSON content to validate your rules.

 If your JSON violates the selected rule, the rule's message is shown in the **Validation List**.